Thank you for joining Central Coast Astronomical Society!

 To get started with your membership, we’ve put together a couple of things you can do right now to start on your interstellar adventure in astronomy:

-What’s Up in the Sky Tonight Our star chart is designed to get you out learning the night sky within a matter of moments.
-Just set it for your time and location, make a few tweaks if you like for personal taste, and print it out.
-For stargazing, pick a location that’s as free as possible from bright local lights, and give yourself at least half an hour outdoors so that your vision becomes fully dark-adapted.
+What’s Up in the Sky Tonight?
+We offer monthly online stargazing sessions lie, and put the recordings online here.
+Our club is dedicated to helping you learn about the night sky using your naked eyes and a simple pair of binoculars (we all started out that way!) you can start learning the night sky within a matter of moments.
+Pick a location that’s as free as possible from bright local lights, and give yourself at least five minutes outdoors so that your vision becomes fully dark-adapted.

-Astronomy Guidebook You can start exploring tonight!
-All you need is a little practical advice and this guide.
+Month By Month Stargazing Tours (Recordings) You can start exploring tonight!
+Each video below provides a tour of objects visible for that particular month.
+To get started, click on the image for the month in which you’re interested.
+All you need is a little practical advice and these video guides.
 There’s an infinite universe of celestial wonders to see and discover.
 You’ll be surprised at how much you can see with just your eyes!

 CCAS Monthly Newsletters Monthly club newsletters are available for members to download.
 Now that you are a member of CCAS, you’ll be able to download these newsletters to your computer.
 Enjoy!